 - Salt and Pepper.
 Of course, these potatoes are topped with some salt and pepper.
 Add this based on your taste preferences.

 It’s pretty easy to make roasted potatoes in an air fryer.
 Here are the steps:

 Step One: Prepare Potatoes

-The first step in this air fryer diced potatoes recipe is to prepare the potatoes.
+The first step is to prepare the potatoes.
 First, wash the potatoes and place them on a cutting board.